mjm522/ROS_melodic_nvidia_conda/README.md

     libGL error: failed to load driver: swrast
     X Error of failed request:  GLXBadContext`

 The error occurs due to issues with not able to use nvidia drivers.
-The solution is to install [nvidia-toolkit]() and [nvidia-docker2](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) by following the next two instructions.
+The solution is to follow step 4.

-`$sudo apt-get install nvidia-docker2
- $sudo pkill -SIGHUP dockerd`

 3) `[Err] [REST.cc:205] Error in REST request libcurl: (51) SSL: no alternative certificate subject name matches target host name 'api.ignitionfuel.org'`